Precincts & Districts

 - One Senate District – 1

 - Two House of Representatives Districts- 1 and 2

 - Five County Commission Districts – 1, 2, 3, 4 and 5

 - Five ECUA Districts- 1, 2, 3, 4 and 5

 - Five School Board Districts- 1, 2, 3, 4 and 5

-The County Commission, School Board, ECUA are all single-member districts, which means they are elected by only the voters who are registered within their respective district.
-The City of Pensacola is a mixture of single-member and “at-large” districts.
+Locally, the Escambia County Commission, School Board, ECUA and City of Pensacola are all divided into single-member districts, which means voters elect only the officials within their respective district.
 In addition to the elected officials who represent specific geographic districts within the County and City, there are “at-large” elected officials.
 These elected officials represent an entire geographical area within the County or City and their representation is not tied to district boundaries.
-For example, the Mayor and two members of the Pensacola City Council are elected at-large, as are the Century Town Council and Mayor.
+For example, the Century Town Council and Mayor are elected at-large.